 Asking questions at the end of an interview communicates a few important things to an interviewer:

 Plus, interviews are a two-way street.
-It’s not just about you impressing a company (although that’s a big part of it); it’s also deciding whether this is a company you really want to work for.
+It’s not just about you impressing a company (although that’s a big part of it); it’s also about deciding if this is a company you really want to work for.
 So don’t waste the opportunity – speak up!

 What you should ask

-Monster.ca identifies five key areas where job seekers can gain extra insight and ask questions that reflect positively on you.
+Monster.ca identified five key areas where job seekers can gain extra insight and ask questions that reflect positively on you.

 Identify Their Pain: